 Here in the heart of Silicon Valley, we are keenly aware that the requirements for success are rapidly changing.
-Our classrooms, labs and learning technology need to be modernized to meet today's educational standards and support high-quality programs in math, science and art.
+Our classrooms, labs, and learning technology need to be modernized to meet today's educational standards and support high-quality math, science, and art programs.

 What basic repairs and updates are needed?

 Although some of our classrooms and facilities have been updated recently, many of our facilities are decades old and in need of repairs.
 Necessary repairs include upgrades to restrooms, heating and cooling systems, and school kitchens.

 How is the Board of Trustees considering addressing our facilities needs?

 To update and improve our schools to support a high-quality education, the Berryessa Union School District Board of Trustees is considering placing a local school facilities bond measure on an upcoming ballot.
 Although no final decisions have been made, a measure may help to:

 Update science, arts, and math classrooms and labs for 21st-century learning

 Ensure playgrounds, walkways and fields meet current safety standards